 Preserve Rollins Pass strives to fulfill a Native American adage: “In every deliberation, consider the impact of decisions on the next seven generations.”
-Both prehistoric and historic preservation is paramount; these goals are achieved through active volunteer outreach, education, archaeology, and technology.
+As one of Colorado’s Most Endangered Places, prehistoric and historic preservation of Rollins Pass are paramount.

 Through partnerships with state and federal representatives, Native American tribes, special interest groups across the nation, archaeologists, historians, and university professors, Preserve Rollins Pass applies strategic pressures to protect the integrity of this national historic district.
 Credited for their professional facilitation, negotiation best practices, and ability to deliver a “master class on how to make a point,” Preserve Rollins Pass makes the case for preservation, delivered through breathtaking videography and photography, modern marketing, technology, and presentation skills.
 These efforts—combined with active volunteer and public outreach, education, and field archaeology—have culminated in the collapse of significant threats to the area, including a proposed federal land exchange involving Rollins Pass.

 Co-founder, B. Travis Wright, MPS is President of the Board of the Grand County Historical Association and is Vice Chair of the Gilpin County Historic Preservation Commission.

 To learn how to help advance historic preservation of this incredible and non-renewable resource containing 12,000 years of history, please email [email protected].